slopezpereyra/slopezpereyra.github.io/_posts/2026-02-09-SocialMedia.md

 their users to any form of control or surveillance.
 It goes without saying that the latter condition requires the satisfaction of all others that make a software free (as in *libre*, not as in *gratis*).
-Mastodon is a famous such type of network, but even this one is a \textit{niche}.
+Mastodon is a famous such type of network, but even this one is a *niche*.
 Are these solutions to the issues raised above?

 The answer is yes and no. On one hand, decentralized and free social networks